Occupational Therapy (OT)

 Schedule Type: On-Line

-OT 798: Found for Post-Prof Docto Work
+OT 798: Foundations for Doctoral Work

 This course introduces students to concepts and skills necessary to the development of their Doctoral Project.
 In this course students will explore current trends in the profession, entrepreneurship, and approaches to navigating organizational changes while recognizing possibilities for transformative innovative within their current or desired professional setting.
 An emphasis will be placed on accessing peer-reviewed literature, scholarly writing, mentorship, and feedback with the intent to preparation students for the diverse roles that are expected from an advanced-level professional.